-Approach is also call to our leaders in Africa, Asia and the Middle East.
+Approach is also a call to our leaders in Africa, Asia and the Middle East.
 To denounce corruption.
 To denounce bloodshed.
+To denounce fear.
 Because no matter who you are, no matter where, the truth usually does come looking to collect.
 And we all end up paying.

 And above all to thine own self be true.

 The second half of the tune, has a deliberate change of style and tempo, to signify the journey we must take on our path to the truth that will eventually, we hope, free us.
-In the mid 90s, a couple of British blokes (what other kind is there) came out of nowhere to drop a full length dance music record that essentially created, or at least expounded on several dance music genres all on the same record.
+In the mid 90s, a couple of British blokes (as if there’s any other kind) came out of nowhere to drop a full length dance music record that essentially created, or at least expounded on several dance music genres all on the same record.
 Progressive House, Dub, Techno, Breaks, World, Ambient.
 It had it all.
 The album was Leftism (ha!) by the dynamic due of Barnes and Daley (Noble was in a different group).
 They went by Leftfield.

 I love this song.
 I hope you do too.